 Can I make this in a 9X13 inch cake pan?

 Sure!
 You could also use a bundt pan too.
+Just follow steps 9 and 10 in the recipe card.

 I don’t have cake flour – can I use all purpose?